tarantool/tarantool-internals/source/qsync.rst

 case of an error we simply drop this entry from the limbo).

-An interesting moment is that when WAL thread finishes writing it notifies WAL watcher (ie relay thread) that new data has been appended to the journal.
+An interesting moment is that when WAL thread finishes writing it notifies WAL watcher (that is, the relay thread) that new data has been appended to the journal.
 The relay watcher performs ``recover_remaining_wals`` and sends new data to the replica.